 - Sonia Seneviratne (ETH Zurich) stressed how limiting global warming to 1.5°C compared to 2°C offers major potential benefits across a range of regional impacts.

 Besides CRESCENDO scientists, the Directorate-General for Research & Innovation (EC DG RTD) and the International Panel for Climate Change (IPCC) were also represented at the meeting:

 - Diogo De Gusmão-Sørensen presented the European policy view on climate science, research and innovation,

-- Wilfran Moufouma-Okia presented the plans for to be ready on 2018, and to which CRESCENDO scientists will contribute.
+- Wilfran Moufouma-Okia presented the plans for IPCC Special Report on the impacts of global warming of 1.5°C to be ready on 2018, and to which CRESCENDO scientists will contribute.

 This event is part of the CRESCENDO’s communication strategy designed to ensure knowledge developed in the project is communicated to key stakeholder communities in an engaging and understandable form.